TASI/CERN/KITP Lecture Notes on "Toward Quantum Computing Gauge Theories of Nature": Hamiltonian formulation of gauge theories

 What other bases are there beside the electric-field basis?
 Let us focus on the (2+1)D example of a U(1) lattice gauge theory, such that gauge-field degrees of freedom remain dynamical.
 We further consider a theory of pure gauge fields, i.e., in the absence of matter fields, to simplify the discussions below.
 The Hamiltonian is:

 where the shorthand notation $l$ (link) and $p$ (plaquette) are used to replace the site and directionality dependence of the link and plaquettes.
 Define $\bm{E}_l=\bm{E}_l^T+\bm{E}_l^L$, where:

 Here, the latter relation is due to the absence of charges in this example.
 Furthermore, define the rotor field $R_p$ via the relation $\bm{E}_l^L=\nabla \times R_p$.
-If we can rewrite the electric Hamiltonian only in terms of the rotor field, that is, if we solve for $E_l^L$ using the Gauss laws, we will be left with no redundancies and can proceed more efficiently in subsequent computations.
+If we can rewrite the electric Hamiltonian only in terms of the rotor field, that is, if we solve for $E_l^L$ using the Gauss laws, we will be left with no redundancies\footnote{With the exception of a magnetic Gauss’s law when periodic boundary conditions are imposed (which sets the total magnetic flux through the system to zero).} and can proceed more efficiently in subsequent computations.
 This is possible, and the Hamiltonian can be shown to turn to~\cite{bender2020gauge}:

 To build a set of basis states, we first note that $R_p$ is the conjugate variable to $a^{1/2}gB_p$:

 Recall that $\mathcal{P}_p=e^{ia^{1/2}gB_p}$ and so $0 \leq a^{1/2}gB_p<2\pi$ is an angular variable.
 Therefore, $R$ is the generator of cyclic translations in variable $a^{1/2}gB$, hence the name ``rotor''.
 The rotor eigenvalues are discrete and unbounded.
 In the rotor basis: